Mirza-Selimovic06/MirzaBomber/README.md

 - 👋 Hi, I’m @MirzaBomber
 - 👀 I’m interested in coding, and mechanical engineering
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me mselimovic.8@gmail.com

 <!---
 MirzaBomber/MirzaBomber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.